 6. Dodge Dart

 The Dodge Dart was heralded as being Dodge’s long-overdue return to the compact car segment when it debuted for the 2013 model year, but it was dropped from the lineup last year because of poor sales and the need for FCA to expand its profitable truck and SUV production.
 The 2014 edition upon which JD Power’s survey is based receives low scores across the board for dependability, and in the only model year for which Consumer Reports weighs in (2013) the Dart receives the magazine’s lowest rating for reliability.

 7. Fiat 500L

-The larger four-door wagon-like alternative to the Fiat 500 coupe, the 500L stumbled out of the gate with a problematic automatic transmission and overall poor marks.
+The longer four-door wagon-like alternative to the 500 coupe, the Fiat 500L stumbled out of the gate with a problematic automatic transmission and overall poor marks.
 It gets JD Power’s lowest scores for dependability in all categories.
 Consumer Reports not only gives the Fiat 500L a one out of five score for predicted reliability, it gets the lowest overall score among all current vehicles it’s tested and places it on its list of the 10 worst cars for 2017.